Skip to content

 Tasks run sequentially: clone → migrate → rotate → init.
 Each task can be independently disabled via disabled: true.
 Clone also supports periodic re-execution via cronSchedule.
 Checksums cascade downstream: a re-clone forces re-migrate, which forces re-rotate, which forces re-init.

-When a task requires drain (requiresDrain: true, the default for clone, migrate, and rotate), the operator deletes all component child CRs before running that task.
-The parent verifies all component pods have terminated (not just Deployments deleted) before proceeding to task execution.
+When a pending task requires drain (requiresDrain: true, the default for clone, migrate, and rotate), the operator deletes component Deployments, HPAs, PDBs, and routable Services before running that task, but only when at least one configured component has desired replicas greater than zero.
+Tasks whose current checksum is already complete do not contribute to the drain decision.
+The parent verifies all component pods have terminated before proceeding to task execution.
 This ensures no application pods access the metastore during schema changes.
 If maintenancePage is configured, the parent brings up a maintenance Deployment and switches the web-server Service selector before draining.
 After tasks complete, Phase 4 recreates all components fresh.

 Components do not deploy until all enabled lifecycle tasks complete (or lifecycle is explicitly disabled via spec.lifecycle.disabled: true).
 If a task is in progress or has failed, Reconcile() returns early with a requeue, skipping Phase 4.